jiningzhong/TDI/README.md

 The median time from application to grant decrease year by year in the last decade, from 1232 days in 2010 to 821 days in 2017.

-Moving forward, I will use logistic regressions and Tobit model to predict the expected length of patent granting process.
+Moving forward, I will use logistic regressions to predict whether a patent application is likely to be approved within three years and a Tobit model to predict the expected length of patent granting process.